-One of our favorite accessories is a jeweled headband resembling a crown that’s worn in a majority of the accompanying Christian Dior Haute Couture SS21 lookbook photographs, shot by Bulgarian photographer Elina Kechicheva.
-The hair and makeup is pretty uniform in terms of the lookbook images, with hair worn back and natural glam.
-Christian Dior Makeup Creative and Image Director Peter Philips was responsible for the lookbook makeup, which complemented the collection’s lavish, exquisite details reminiscent of the Regency era.
+One of our favourite accessories is a jewelled headband resembling a crown that’s worn in a majority of the accompanying Christian Dior Haute Couture SS21 look book photographs, shot by Bulgarian photographer Elina Kechicheva.
+The hair and makeup is pretty uniform in terms of the look book images, with hair worn back and natural glam.
+Christian Dior Makeup Creative and Image Director Peter Philips was responsible for the look book makeup, which complemented the collection’s lavish, exquisite details reminiscent of the Regency era.
 To do so, the expert makeup opted for subtle, feminine touches, like shimmery pigment in the inner corner to brighten the eye.
 The makeup is soft and fresh, like that portrayed in a Renaissance painting.

 In a press statement, Philips said, “I wanted to create a make-up look bathed in softness thanks to a translucent complexion, and eyes lit up with a satiny gold, applied subtly to the eyelid and more intensely to the inner corner of the eye.”
 He specifically used one of the shades from the Dior Jungle (579) 5 Couleurs Couture Eyeshadow Palette.

-Click through the slideshow below for a look at some of GRAZIA’s favorite hair and makeup moments from the collection.
+Click through the slideshow below for a look at some of GRAZIA’s favourite hair and makeup moments from the collection.